openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 If you're new to dynamic plugins, we suggest to clone the [Console plugin template][console-plugin-template] repo and follow its instructions on setting up a local plugin development environment.
-We recommend running the Console application via container image to avoid having to build Console locally.
+We recommend running the Console application with a container image to avoid having to build Console locally.

 The [CronTab plugin](https://github.com/openshift/console-crontab-plugin) is a sample plugin that uses the `CronTab` Custom Resource Definition (CRD) from